Bulb sizes - What the numbers mean and what you should look for.

 Understanding Flower Bulb Sizes: The Key to a Flourishing Garden

 Let's delve into the fascinating world of flower bulb sizes.
-By understanding the anatomy of a bulb and the significance of its size, you can unlock lots of answers around creating a successful garden.
+By understanding the anatomy of a bulb and the significance of its size, you can unlock many answers about creating a successful garden.

 The Anatomy of a Bulb

 To appreciate the importance of bulb size, it’s essential first to understand the anatomy of a bulb.
-Bulbs are in essence a storage device.
+Bulbs are, in essence, a storage device.
 They keep the plant alive whilst conditions are unfavourable.
-When you consider most bulbs originate from hotter climates and water is in short supply, bulbs can happily hide in the soil until cooler and wetter weather allows them to grow again.
+When you consider that most bulbs originate from hotter climates and that water is in short supply, bulbs can happily hide in the soil until cooler and wetter weather allows them to grow again.
 A typical flower bulb comprises the following parts:

-They also serve as protection. the scales can be damaged but so long as the basal plate and bud are healthy the bulb will still grow.
-So dont worry if you nick them with your trowel when digging in your beds!
+They also serve as protection.
+The scales can be damaged, but as long as the basal plate and bud are healthy, the bulb will still grow.
+So don't worry if you nick them with your trowel when digging in your beds!

 Decoding Bulb Sizes